appcues/mojito/README.md

 It provides an interface that will feel familiar to users of other Elixir HTTP client libraries.

 WARNING!
-This library currently depends on brand new software (Mint).
+This library currently depends on brand new software (Mint), not to mention being even younger itself.
 It is not yet recommended to use Mojito in production.

 ## Installation